plone/documentation/docs/glossary.md

     [Plate](https://platejs.org/) is a {term}`Slate`-based editor, introduced in Seven.
     Plate has a large community and provides a rich set of plugins to customize the editor experience.
     Key features include the single page editor, as well as AI integration.

+virtualenv
+    A virtualenv is an isolated Python environment with its own set of installed packages.
 ```